IBM/todo-list-fabricV1/README.md

 In a new terminal, navigate to the root of the `todo-list-fabric-client/web` directory.

 In order for the web-based to-do list application to work, it must be run from a web server.
 This server does not need to be publicly available in order for the application to function.

 On Mac, a common approach is to use the built-in PHP installation to run an in-place web server.
 Run the PHP web server:
 ```bash
 php -S localhost:8081
 ```

+On windows, you can use [XAMPP](https://www.apachefriends.org/index.html)
 # 7. Using the todo list application

 With the web application loaded into the browser, you will first be presented with a login screen.
 The login dialog contains an IBM logo.
 Alt+Click on that logo to preload data into the blockchain.
 The only indication that this operation has been completed is a transaction ID in the developer console.